 If you LOVE Disney and you LOVE Halloween, then YES, Oogie Boogie Bash is worth it.

 You'll get parades, shows, photo ops, trick-or-treat trails, and more that you can't get any other time.
 Guests of all ages can wear costumes.
 Ride lines may be shorter because ticket sales are limited and treat trails will divert some guests.
 There is a festive Halloween party atmosphere.

 Oogie Boogie Bash won't be everyone's thing.
-Tickets for the Oogie Boogie Bash cost around the same price (or more) than a regular Disneyland ticket.
-The park was still crowded and lines were long for popular rides.
+Tickets for the Oogie Boogie Bash cost around the same price as a regular one-day Disneyland ticket.
+The park is still crowded and lines are still long for popular rides.
 You can enjoy Halloween decorations and ride overlays during regular park hours with a regular ticket.
-It's really about the exclusive treat trails, photo ops, costumes and shows that you can't do any other time.

 Buy tickets early

 Oogie Boogie Bash is held several nights each week from September through Halloween.
-In recent years, tickets sold out early, so if you're serious about going, buy early.
-Tickets usually go on sale months in advance.
+In recent years, tickets sold out weeks or months in advance, so buy early if you're serious about going.
+Tickets usually go on sale in the spring or summer.
 Children under age 3 do not need a ticket.

 Check the weather

 Ideally, your night at Oogie Boogie Bash will include perfect Southern California fall temperatures.
 It has been warm – even hot – on both of our Oogie Boogie Bash trips.

 At other times, it could be unseasonably chilly or rainy.
 Check the forecast and plan your costumes or clothing accordingly.